-A new bill, authored by Assemblyman James Ramos of California and signed into law by Governor Newsom, states that, bdeginning January 1, 2025, all schools in California are required to teach the historical truth about the “Mission Era” and the gold rush and its effect upon California’s native peoples.
+A new bill, authored by Assemblyman James Ramos of California and signed into law by Governor Newsom, states that, beginning January 1, 2025, all schools in California are required to teach the historical truth about the “Mission Era” and the gold rush and its effect upon California’s native peoples.

 October 25, 2024.
 President Joe Biden visits Arizona's Gila River Indian Community and apologizes for Native American children forced into federal boarding schools.